 Depending on the Corona situation in summer, there will be a party or not.

-The U5 gap closure will extend Berlin’s U5 underground line from Alexanderplatz to Brandenburger Tor and connect it there with the already completed U55.
-The U5 and U55 will merge to form one line: the new U5, which will run from Hönow to Hauptbahnhof.
+The U5 gap closure extends Berlin’s U5 underground line from Alexanderplatz to Brandenburger Tor and connects it there with the already completed U55.
+The U5 and U55 merged to form one line: the new U5, which runs from Hönow to Hauptbahnhof.